The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

 The best bar snack in Montreal is a plate of frites (fries) from the bar kitchen, which somehow tastes better at midnight with a Boreal beer.

-At 1AM, we walked to La Banquise on the Plateau.
+At 1AM, walk to La Banquise on the Plateau.
 Open 24/7.
 Thirty varieties of poutine.
-I ordered the classic ($10 CAD): fries, cheese curds, brown gravy.
-The curds squeaked against my teeth — this is how you know they're fresh.
+Order the classic ($10 CAD): fries, cheese curds, brown gravy.
+The curds squeak against your teeth — that's how you know they're fresh.

-Jean-Marc ordered La T-Rex ($16 CAD): ground beef, pepperoni, bacon, hot dogs, and cheese curds.
-It was absurd.
-It was magnificent.
+Feeling reckless?
+La T-Rex ($16 CAD) piles on ground beef, pepperoni, bacon, hot dogs, and cheese curds.
+Absurd.
+Magnificent.

-Last coffee at a Mile End cafe.
-Last bagel (Fairmount, by this point I'd declared loyalty).
-747 bus back to the airport.
+A last coffee at a Mile End cafe.
+A last bagel (Fairmount, once loyalty is declared).
+Then the 747 bus back to the airport.

 The Math